dzizuss/m07.devops.training/2-monitor-app/README.md

 Create a pipeline with the following blocks:

-1. Build image: Build a Docker Image and upload it to Docker Hub
+1. Build image: Build a Docker Image and upload it to Docker Hub (remember to replace the DOCKERHUB_USERNAME in the app manifest located in the kubernetes directory)

+2. Deploy image to Kubernetes

-1. **Deploy monitoring**
+3. **Deploy monitoring**

 - Create namespace
 - Switch to namespace